yhyakuna/katacoda-scenarios/vault-install/step4.md

 Typically each of these key shares is distributed to trusted parties in the organization.
 These parties must come together to "unseal" the Vault by entering their key share.

-By default, the number of shared keys is `5` and quorum of unseal keys required to unseal vault is `3`.
-(NOTE: This is configurable during the initialization.)
+By default, the number of shared keys is `5` and quorum of `3` unseal keys are required to unseal vault.
+(NOTE: This is configurable during the initialization using `-key-shares` and `-key-threshold` parameters.)

 <br>